Graph Exploration with Embedding-Guided Layouts: Introduction

 \section{Introduction}

-Graphs are widely used to encode data with topology structures (e.g., biological networks\cite{Bharadwaj2022,Gehlenborg2010}, social networks\cite{Wu2016,Bezerianos2010}, and deep learning dataflows\cite{wongsuphasawat2017visualizing}).
+Graphs are widely used to encode data with topology structures (e.g., biological networks~\cite{Bharadwaj2022,Gehlenborg2010}, social networks~\cite{Wu2016,Bezerianos2010}, and deep learning dataflows~\cite{wongsuphasawat2017visualizing}).
 Compared with numerical assessment, visualizing graphs as node-link diagrams can depict the overall graph structure for more intuitive and efficient analysis.

 Layout is a fundamental task for node-link diagram exploration.
-Over the years, various promising layout methods have been designed to visualize graphs, such as force-directed approaches\cite{fruchterman1991graph,suh2019persistent}, dimensionality reduction-based algorithms\cite{Kruiger2017,Brandes2007,Zhu2021}, deep learning-based methods\cite{wang2019deepdrawing,2019arXiv190412225K}, and multi-level approaches\cite{Zhu2021,Hachul2005}.
-However, most layout methods are either topology-driven or attribute-driven, which focus too much on one side in detriment of the other.
-In comparison, integrating the two crucial elements for graph layout has received relatively little attention in current research\cite{gibson2013survey,Fischer2021,Chen2019g,nobre2019state,Kerren2014}.
-As a result, with the increase of graph scale, most methods may produce unattractive layouts and even lead to information loss.
-In detail, ignoring the node attributes may miss the important community information for graph exploration.
-A pure attribute-driven layout can not present the topology feature and may produce hairball-like layouts.
+Over the years, various promising layout methods have been designed to visualize graphs, such as force-directed approaches~\cite{fruchterman1991graph,suh2019persistent}, dimensionality reduction-based algorithms~\cite{Kruiger2017,Brandes2007,Zhu2021}, deep learning-based methods~\cite{wang2019deepdrawing,2019arXiv190412225K}, and multi-level approaches~\cite{Zhu2021,Hachul2005}.
+However, most layout methods are either topology-driven or attribute-driven, which focus too much on one side for a certain goal.
+Graph topology contains connection information between nodes and is important for aesthetic presentation (e.g., with few node occlusions and edge crossings)~\cite{fruchterman1991graph,haleem2019evaluating,dunne2015readability}.
+Node attributes incorporate various additional information about the node and are usually used for graph clustering, which partitions nodes into disjoint communities, and nodes of the same community share some commonalities~\cite{Itoh2015}.
+A pure attribute-driven layout can be overly compact as it does not consider the topology feature.
+Ignoring the node attributes may miss the important community information for analytic goal.
+In comparison, integrating the two crucial elements for graph layout has received relatively little attention in current research~\cite{gibson2013survey,Fischer2021,Chen2019g,nobre2019state,Kerren2014}.